Path-to-plunder/Sproutes/README.md

 Sproutes are a way to build scalable APIs in Ktor quickly.

 This means:
-* No manually writing configuration methods
+* No manually writing route methods
 * Hierarcichal routing (e.g. a "/customer" route could have a child "/orders" route)
   * Even when a project scales to the point of requiring routing to be split between classes
 * Authentication that passes to child routes